Ps1404/Task2/README.md

-# React Online Exam App
+# Full-Screen Exam Platform with Timer and Exit Restriction

-This is a simple online exam app built with React.
+This is a simple exam app built with React.

 ## Local Development Setup